sassoftware/devsascom-rest-api-samples/Compute/compute.md

                      By default, the server can be reused as many times as necessary.
 If the limit is specified as *n*, then when the *nth* session is deleted, the server shuts down.
+* serverMinAvailable - A value that indicates the minimum number of available servers that the Compute service attempts to keep available.
+This value is optional.
+When this attribute is set, an application should not need to wait for the launching of a server process when a request for a Compute session is made.

 You can specify these attributes when you create a context:
 ```